drocheam/optrace/docs/source/usage/refraction_index.rst

 **User Function**

-optrace also supports user functions for the refractive index.
+optrace supports custom user functions for the refractive index.
 The function takes one parameter, which is a wavelength numpy array with wavelengths in nanometers.

 .. testcode::

    n = ot.RefractionIndex("Function", func=lambda wl: 1.6 - 1e-4*wl)

-When providing a function with multiple parameters you can use the :python:`func_args` parameter.
+When providing a function with multiple parameters, you can use the :python:`func_args` parameter.

 .. testcode::